 Rhinoplasty, or nasal surgery as it is also known, aims to aesthetically enhance, reconstruct, or correct the shape and form of the nose.
-Rhinoplasty may involve reducing the size, narrowing the width, altering the internal portions, and/or shaping and moving the cartilage of the nose.
-Rhinoplasty is intended to improve the appearance of the nose either from simply natural causes to deformities caused by traumatic accidents and injuries.
+A rhinoplasty may involve reducing the size, narrowing the width, altering the internal portions, and/or shaping and moving the cartilage of the nose.
+Nasal surgery is intended to improve the appearance of the nose either from simply natural causes to deformities caused by traumatic accidents and injuries.
 The procedure may also be used to correct impaired breathing due to congenital structural defects.

 Some of the most common imbalances that nasal surgery addresses include:

 - Too narrow nasal tip